 Scan Active Directory Information

 Lansweeper allows you to scan a wealth of information from active directory by using the active directory scanner.
 You can scan both Windows computers and users from active directory.
 Information like hardware, software, peripherals, anti-virus, network interfaces, monitors, uptime and event logs will always be included in a Windows computer scan.
-Active directory scanning also adds OU information like company, description, location, comment, and OU.
+Active directory scanning also adds OU information like status, company, description and location.
 This information in combination with reporting provides you with a quick and easy overview of all your computers in a specified domain or OU.

 Lansweeper also scans active directory users, groups and their properties.
-By specifying which active directory domain or OU you would like to scan for users and groups, Lansweeper will retrieve active directory users information like name, phone number, email address, physical address, description and much more.
+By specifying which active directory domain or OU you would like to scan for users and groups, Lansweeper will retrieve active directory user information like status, name, phone number, email address, physical address, password expiration dates and much more.
 Additionally, you can scan active directory group information like group name, type, and description.

 Active directory scans also provide filters so you can choose which assets or users you would like to scan.